daviesray-ornyx/accessabar/docs/build.md

 yarn run build
 ```

-Built files will be outputted to `./public/dist/accessabar`.
+Build files will be outputted to `./public/dist/accessabar`.

+For more information about adding ACE to a website, go [here](add_to_website.md).